ubuntu-mate/ubuntu-mate.org/_drafts/2021-04-22-ubuntu-mate-hirsute.md

     button_url = "/download/"
 %}

-# Upgrading from Ubuntu MATE 20.10 LTS
+# Upgrading from Ubuntu MATE 20.10

 You can upgrade to Ubuntu MATE 21.04 from Ubuntu MATE 20.10.
 Ensure that you have all updates installed for your current version of Ubuntu MATE before you